 Did you make friends in jail?
 Do you need to get in touch with a person you met in jail?
-Say wassup here, just leave a message below.
+Say hello here, just leave a message below.

-Say Hello to people locked up at Yadkin County Detention Center
+Say Hello to people incarcerated at Yadkin County Detention Center

 Return To Main Menu